 Prof. Dr. Simon Doclo received the M.Sc. degree in electrical engineering and the Ph.D. degree in applied sciences from the Katholieke Universiteit Leuven, Belgium, in 1997 and 2003.
 From 2003 to 2007 he was a Postdoctoral Fellow with the Research Foundation – Flanders at the Electrical Engineering Department (Katholieke Universiteit Leuven) and the Cognitive Systems Laboratory (McMaster University, Canada).
 From 2007 to 2009 he was a Principal Scientist with NXP Semiconductors in Leuven, Belgium.
-Since 2009 he is the head of the Signal Processing Group at the University of Oldenburg, Germany, and scientific advisor for the Branch Hearing, Speech and Audio Technology of the Fraunhofer Institute for Digital Media Technology.
+Since 2009 he is a full professor at the University of Oldenburg, Germany, and scientific advisor for the Division Hearing, Speech and Audio Technology of the Fraunhofer Institute for Digital Media Technology.
 His research activities center around signal processing for acoustical and biomedical applications, more specifically microphone array processing, speech enhancement, active noise control, acoustic sensor networks and hearing aid processing.

-Prof. Doclo received the Master Thesis Award of the Royal Flemish Society of Engineers in 1997, the Best Student Paper Award at the International Workshop on Acoustic Echo and Noise Control in 2001, the EURASIP Signal Processing Best Paper Award in 2003 and the IEEE Signal Processing Society 2008 Best Paper Award.
-He is member of the IEEE Signal Processing Society Technical Committee on Audio and Acoustic Signal Processing, the EURASIP Special Area Team on Acoustic, Speech and Music Signal Processing and the EAA Technical Committee on Audio Signal Processing.
-Prof. Doclo was and is involved in several large-scale national and European research projects (ITN DREAMS, Cluster of Excellence Hearing4All, CRC Hearing Acoustics).
+Prof. Doclo received several best paper awards (International Workshop on Acoustic Echo and Noise Control 2001, EURASIP Signal Processing 2003, IEEE Signal Processing Society 2008, VDE Information Technology Society 2019).
+He is member of the IEEE Signal Processing Society Technical Committee on Audio and Acoustic Signal Processing, the EURASIP Technical Area Committee on Acoustic, Speech and Music Signal Processing and the EAA Technical Committee on Audio Signal Processing.
+Prof. Doclo was and is involved in several large-scale national and European research projects (ITN DREAMS, Cluster of Excellence Hearing4all, CRC Hearing Acoustics).
 He was Technical Program Chair of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA) in 2013 and Chair of the ITG Conference on Speech Communication in 2018.
-In addition, he served as guest editor for several special issues (IEEE Signal Processing Magazine, Elsevier Signal Processing) and is associate editor for IEEE/ACM Transactions on Audio, Speech and Language Processing and EURASIP Journal on Advances in Signal Processing.
+In addition, he served as guest editor for several special issues (IEEE Signal Processing Magazine, Elsevier Signal Processing) and was associate editor for IEEE/ACM Transactions on Audio, Speech and Language Processing and EURASIP Journal on Advances in Signal Processing.

 - Signal processing for acoustical and biomedical applications